kubeflow/spark-operator/docs/release/README.md

-# Releasing the Training Operator
+# Releasing the Spark Operator

 ## Prerequisite